Fiber Internet – A Smart Solution For Today’s Internet Users

 How Does Bonded Copper Based Internet Speed Compare

 Gigabit internet speeds are simply not possible over copper based infrastructure.
-Nor are higher connection broadband speeds for business cost effective.
-Consider that the cost of a T1 line or even a bonded T1, can cost $200 per month or more.
-It also provides a slow 1.5 Mbps, or 1.5 Mbps symmetric when bonded.
+Nor are higher speed business broadband connections, cost effective.
+Consider the cost of a T1 line or even a bonded T1, can cost $200 per month or more.
+A T1 line also provides a slow 1.5 Mbps, or 1.5 Mbps symmetric, when bonded.